Welcome to my Astra theme review.

 Astra Free vs Pro: Which version is right for you?

 The core Astra theme is available for free at WordPress.org.
-Then, there’s a $59 Astra Pro version that adds a bunch of additional features.
+The Pro version starts at an introductory price of $47/year, lifetime offers also available.

 So…which one is right for you?
 Do you need the premium version to build a site?
 Or will the free version be fine for you?